6 best tools to get low latency audio in 2026

 Generally speaking, avoiding USB microphones and opting for an XLR input-to-audio interface setup is the best way to reduce latency during recording.
 However, if you need the convenience of a USB microphone, the Shure MV7 can still provide that flexibility without compromising too much on signal delay.

-Average Latency: Not publicly listed, but the microphone has a great latency reputation when compared against other USB microphones and has an active headphone monitoring system built into the hardware
+Average latency: Not publicly listed, but the microphone has a great latency reputation and zero-latency direct headphone monitoring.

 Top features: